synergy2411/ng-oct25/references/training_ref.md

 - @SkipSelf(): skips current component to search for service registration
 - @Host(): search only self component as well as parent component.
 No further lookup needed.
 - @Optional(): makes the service optional.
 Avoids Null Injector Error by making service as optional

+# RxJS

+rxjs.dev

+## Observables

+- series of events
+- Lazy in nature (unless consume)
+- Both Async and Sync
+- Powerful operators support
+- Can be cancelled
+- Stream of events
+- subscribe() to consume

+## Promise

+- One shot (Resolve / Reject)
+- Eagerly executed
+- Always async
+- No Operators
+- Can't be cancelled
+- then()...catch() / async...await to consume